aery32/sublime-aery32/README.md

-## Aery32 Sublime Text 2 plug-in
+# Aery32 Sublime Text 2 plug-in

-### Prerequisites

-The plug-in assumes that the AVR 32-bit Toolchain is set in PATH.
-Additionally few Sublime Text 2 plugins are needed: SublimeClang and Nettuts+ Fetch.
-These will be automatically installed by the sublime-aery32 plug-in.

-### Installation
+## Installation

-_With ST2 package manager_
+**By using ST2 package control plug-in**

-- ...

-_Manual installation_
+First make sure that you have a sublime package control plug-in installed.
+See http://wbond.net/sublime_packages/package_control#Installation

+After then:

+- Press `CTRL+SHIFT+P`, type install and press enter.
+- Select Aery32 from the list and press enter.

+**Manual installation**

-- Download+unzip or git clone the plug-in into `Sublime Text 2/Packages/Aery32` folder.
-To access this folder open ST2 and select Preferences - Browse packages...
+Download and unzip, or git clone, the plug-in into `Sublime Text 2/Packages/Aery32` folder.
+To access this folder open ST2 and select *Preferences - Browse packages...*

+## Usage

+Press `CTRL+SHIFT+P` to bring command palette into view.
+Next type *Aery32* and select one of the commands:

-- Done.
+- **Create new project**:

-### Supported commands

-- __Create new project__: Prompts the directory where to create a new project.
-Then fetches Aery32 Framework in to that directory and sets up the Aery32.sublime-project file.
+  - Prompts the directory where to create a new project.
+After then downloads the Aery32 Framework in to that directory and sets up the `Aery32.sublime-project` file.
+You can now open the project.
+Select *Project - Open projects...*, browse to the folder and open the sublime project file.

-### Settings
+## Settings

+You can edit settings from *Preferences - Package Settings - Aery32*.

+- **download_url**:
-- __download_url__: Url where to download Aery32 Framework.
+  - Url where to download Aery32 Framework.
+- **strip**:
-- __strip__: List of files and directories which are to be omitted from the Aery32 Framework.
+  - List of files and directories which are to be omitted from the Aery32 Framework.

-This plugin enables code autocompletion by default.
-If you don't want to use that, it can be disabled by editing `Aery32.sublime-project file`.
-Just set `"sublimeclang_enabled": false`.
+In case you want to disable the code autocompletion, open `Aery32.sublime-project` and set `"sublimeclang_enabled` false.

+## Prerequisites

+**The plug-in assumes that the AVR 32-bit Toolchain is set in PATH.**

+Additionally two other Sublime Text 2 plug-ins are needed: SublimeClang and Nettuts+ Fetch.
+However, these will be automatically installed by the sublime-aery32 plug-in if needed.

 ## License